Skip to main content

 Best Practices

-When sharing projects with team members, use clear names that indicate the project’s purpose.
+When sharing projects, use clear names that indicate the project’s purpose.
 For example: “Acme Corp - Due Diligence 2026” or “Employment Law Research Q1.”

-Periodically review who has access to your shared projects.
-Remove team members who no longer need access to maintain proper information security.
+Periodically review who has access to shared resources.
+Remove team members or groups who no longer need access to maintain proper information security.